Precious Things Come In Small Packages

 The Ionian islands comprise the Eptanisa or Seven Islands of Corfu, Paxos, Levkada, Ithaca, Cephalonia, Zakinthos and Kithira.
 They lie in the Ionian Sea between the west coast of Greece and Italy.
 Historically these islands have formed a bridge between Greece and Continental Europe since earliest times and they have been ruled by Venetians (for 400 years), Napoleon, the Victorian English, briefly the Ottoman Turks together with the Russians, and finally a short life as an independent republic, before joining Greece.

 Paxos is the smallest of these islands.
 It is only 10km long and 4km across at its widest point and is located 11km from Corfu’s southern tip.
-It has no airport, can only be reached by ferry boat, water taxi or flying boat and is therefore unspoilt.
+It has no airport, can only be reached by ferry boat, water taxi or hydrofoil and is therefore unspoilt.
 And the inhabitants take one look across the sea at Corfu, and agree that this is a very good thing.
 The pace of life is unhurried and relaxing, with genuine friendly Greek hospitality at its best.
 A charming landscape of ancient olive groves, punctuated by thick groves of dark cypresses that seem to paint the sky an even brighter blue.
 The olives are a legacy of the Venetians and cover about 80 per cent of the island.
 Also a legacy are the dry-stone-walled terraces, abandoned olive presses and old farmhouses that dot the hills.
 White limestone cliffs rear up above white sand beaches lapped by startling, milky-blue water and deep grottoes offer electric blue water to rival Capri.

 Paxos has three main towns, all located at natural anchorages.